The Second World Book Series

 Susan Vella, Colorado Springs Astronomical Society

-coupled with well researched futuristic tech, in a hard sci-fi wrapper, The
+with well researched futuristic tech, in a hard sci-fi wrapper, The Proxima

 World book series, with even more scientifically based ideas on how humans